-- (iii) The gases and liquids recovered from the decomposition of non-fossilized and biodegradable organic material; - (b) Biomass residues non-fossilized and biodegradable organic material originating from plants, animals and micro-organisms which is a by-product, residue or waste stream from agriculture, forestry and related industries; - (c) Cogeneration plant a power-and-heat plant in which at least one heat engine simultaneously generates both process heat and power; - (d) Dedicated plantations plantations that are newly established as part of the CDM project activity for the purpose of supplying cultivated biomass to the project plant; - (e) Heat useful thermal energy that is generated in a heat generation plant (e.g. a boiler, a cogeneration plant, thermal solar panels, etc.) and transferred to a heat carrier (e.g. hot liquids, hot gases, steam, etc.) for utilization in thermal applications and processes, including power generation.
+- (d) Dedicated plantations plantations that are newly established as part of the CDM project activity for the purpose of supplying cultivated biomass to the project plant; - (e.g. a boiler, a cogeneration plant, thermal solar panels, etc.) and transferred to a heat carrier (e.g. hot liquids, hot gases, steam, etc.) for utilization in thermal applications and processes, including power generation.
 For the purposes of this methodology, heat does not include waste heat, i.e. heat that is transferred to the environment without utilization, for example, heat in flue gas, heat transferred to cooling towers or any other heat losses.
-Note that heat refers to the net quantity of thermal energy that is transferred to a heat carrier at the heat generation facility.
+Note that heat refers to the net quantity of thermal energy that is transferred to a heat carrier at the heat generation facilityunit.
 For example, in case of a boiler it refers to the difference of the enthalpy of the steam generated in the boiler and the enthalpy of the feed water and or, if applicable, any condensate return; - (f) Heat generator a facility that generates heat by combustion of fuels.
 This includes, for example, a boiler that supplies steam or hot water, a heater that supplies hot oil or thermal fluid, or a furnace that supplies hot gas or combustion gases.
 When several heat generators are included in one project activity, each heat generator is referred to as "unit"; - (g) Heat-to-power ratio the quantity of process heat recovered from a heat engine per unit of electricity generated in the same heat engine, measured in the same energy units.
-For example, a heat engine producing 1 MWh{el} of electricity and 2 MWh{th} of process heat has a heat-to-power ratio of 2; - (h) Net quantity of electricity generation the electricity generated by a power plant unit after exclusion of parasitic and auxiliary loads, i.e. the electricity consumed by the auxiliary equipment of the power plant unit (e.g. pumps, fans, flue gas treatment, control equipment etc.) and equipment related to fuel handling and preparation. - (i) Process heat the useful heat that is not used for electric power generation.
-It could include the heat used for mechanical power generation, where applicable; - (j) Power electric power, unless explicitly mentioned otherwise; - (k) Power plant an installation that generates electric power through the conversion of heat to mechanical power using a heat engine.
-The heat is produced in a heat generator and the electric power is generated in an electricity generator, coupled to the heat engine is consumed in a heat engine (e.g. steam turbine) coupled to an electricity generator.
+For example, a heat engine producing 1 MWhel of electricity and 2 MWhth of process heat has a heat-to-power ratio of 2; - (h) Net quantity of electricity generation the electricity generated by a power plant unit after exclusion of parasitic and auxiliary loads, i.e. the electricity consumed by the auxiliary equipment of the power plant unit (e.g. pumps, fans, flue gas treatment, control equipment etc.) and equipment related to fuel handling and preparation. - (i) Process heat the useful heat that is not used for electric power generation.
+It could include the heat used for mechanical power generation, where applicable; - (j) Power electric power, unless explicitly mentioned otherwise; - (k) Power plant - an installation that generates electric power through the conversion of heat to mechanical power using a heat engine.
+The heat is produced in a heat generator and the electric power is generated in an electricity generator, coupled to the heat engine consumed in a heat engine (e.g. steam turbine) coupled to an electricity generator.
 The power plant includes all the equipment necessary to generate electric power, including, inter alia, heat generators, heat engines, electricity generators, gear boxes and speed reducers, instrumentation and control equipment, cooling equipment, pumps, fans, and also the systems required for the preparation, storage and transportation of fuels.
 A common example of power plant is a steam cycle plant, in which heat is produced in boilers through the combustion of fuels, transferred to steam which then drives steam turbines.
 The steam turbines are coupled, normally via speed reducers, to electricity generators which in turn finally generate the electric power.
 The steam leaving the turbines is directed to condensers, so that its residual heat content is transferred to the atmosphere via a cooling towers system.
-In the case of several heat generators providing heat to one heat header and/or several heat engines receiving heat from one heat header, all equipment connected to the heat header should be considered as part of the power plant;
+In the case of several heat generators providing heat to one heat header and/or several heat engines receiving heat from one heat header. all equipment connected to the heat header should be considered as part of the power plant;